Infineon/azure-optiga-trust-m/docs/README.md

 ### 2. OPTIGA™ Trust M Integration to mbedTLS<a name="subparagraph1"></a>

-The functions that are need to be integrated to mbedTLS are defined below.<br>
+The functions that are needed to be integrated to mbedTLS are defined below.<br>

 #### 2.1 Initialization API's <a name="initialization"></a>